-Seller Responsibility to Disclose Lead-Based Paint Hazards
+Home Seller Responsibility to Disclose Lead-Based Paint Hazards

 Exposure to lead-based paint can lead to serious health problems, such as brain damage or attention disorders in children, which is why home sellers must alert prospective buyers to the risks on their property.

-Seller Responsibilities to Disclose Lead Paint Hazards
+When Real Estate Sellers Must Disclose Lead Paint Hazards

 Selling a house or condo built before 1978?
 Here are your responsibilities to disclose lead-based paint and other sources of lead to prospective buyers.

-3. 3.
-Provide buyers ten days to conduct their own lead-based risk assessment or inspection.
-If the buyer and seller mutually agree, this ten-day period may be lengthened, shortened, or waived.
+3. Provide buyers ten days to conduct their own lead-based risk assessment or inspection.
+If the home buyer and seller mutually agree, this ten-day period may be lengthened, shortened, or waived.
 In most states, only certified professionals may do lead abatement work.

 Homebuyers typically include contingencies in their purchase offers specifying what conditions must be met before the real estate deal will be finalized.
-Contingencies typically allow a buyer to conduct inspections (which may be done by a general inspector or a specific lead-based paint inspector) and to back out of the agreement if the buyer doesn't like the results or can't agree with the seller on how to deal with any needed repairs.
+Contingencies typically allow a buyer to conduct inspections (which can be done by a general inspector or a specific lead-based paint inspector) and to back out of the agreement if the buyer doesn't like the results or can't agree with the seller on how to deal with any needed repairs.

-Home sellers who fail to comply with federal disclosure responsibilities may be sued by the buyer for damages suffered (these can be quite hefty, especially if young children have developed a lead-related health problem), among other penalties (over $10,000, depending on the violation).
+Home sellers who fail to comply with federal disclosure responsibilities may be sued by the buyer for damages suffered.
+These can be quite hefty, especially if young children have developed a lead-related health problem (over $10,000, depending on the violation).
+Other penalties can also be imposed.

-State Lead-Based Paint Rules and Programs
+Your State Might Also Have Lead-Based Paint Rules and Programs

 Many states have lead-based paint activities of interest to home buyers and sellers.
 To find yours, check the EPA website.
 The Centers for Disease Control and Prevention (CDC) also has useful information on state programs and legislation and more.